This article originally appeared on VICE US.

 Just a few weeks ago, states were implementing sweeping plastic bag bans and limiting the availability of plastic straws.
-But as the virus has spread through the U.S., states are rolling back their plastic bag bans, stores are banning the use of reusable shopping bags, and restaurants are turning to single-use utensils to reopen in the face of the coronavirus pandemic.
+But as the virus has spread through the U.S., states are rolling back their plastic bag bans, stores are banning the use of reusable shopping bags, and restaurants are turning to single-use utensils to reopen in the face of the pandemic.

-Behind that is an industry push to roll bag regulations that limit the use of consumer plastics, relying on studies funded by the plastics industry, that are painting the bans on plastics products as a public health risk.
+Behind that is an industry push to roll back bag regulations that limit the use of consumer plastics, relying on studies funded by the plastics industry, that are painting the bans on plastics products as a public health risk.

 Reusable bags, according to one industry group, “act as Petri dishes for bacteria and carriers of harmful pathogens.”